feathersjs/feathers/docs/guides/basics/authentication.md

 # Authentication

 We now have a fully functional chat application consisting of [services](./services.md) and [schemas](./schemas.md).
 The services come with authentication enabled by default, so before we can use it we need to create a new user and learn how Feathers authentication works.
 We will look at authenticating our REST API, and then how to authenticate with Feathers in the browser.
+Finally we will implement a "Login with GitHub".

 ## Registering a user

-For the frontend, we will create a [JavaScript Frontend chapter](../frontend/javascript.md) will allow us to register new users.
-Let's have a quick look at how the REST API can be used directly to register a new user.
+The HTTP REST API can be used directly to register a new user.
 We can do this by sending a POST request to `http://localhost:3030/users` with JSON data like this as the body:

 ```js
 // POST /users